-Prior to submitting to the authorities having jurisdiction for permits, the design must be reviewed for compliance with all Port rules, regulations, standards, and guidelines.
+Prior to submitting to the authorities having jurisdiction for permits, the design and all required support documentation (i.e. applications for connection, calculations, etc.) must be reviewed for compliance with all Port rules, regulations, standards, and guidelines.
 A signed Application for Certification of Compliance of Port Standards form must be included with the permit submittal.
 A copy of the Certification of Compliance of Port Standards form may be obtained from the Port PM.